 Banner: Knocknarea at Sunset.

 Circle 3 at Carrowmore.
-Charcoal from this monument produced a set of contraversial radiocarbon dates stretching back to 5,400 BC, but these have since been ajusted back to about 3,750 BC.
+Charcoal from this monument produced a set of controversial radiocarbon dates stretching back to 5,400 BC; however, a more recent dating project has ajusted these dates back to about 3,750 BC.

-Circle 3, a small and relatively innocent looking monument turned out to be one of the more contraversial Circles in Carrowmore.
+Carrowmore 3, a small and relatively innocent looking monument, turned out to be one of the more contraversial circles at Carrowmore when Swedish archaeologist Göran Burenhult published a series of extremely early dates after his excavations in 1979.
 This monument is a classic example of a tertre or early open air passage-grave, where the central burial chamber is supported by a platform—the tertre—which is enclosed by a ring of boulders or kerbstones.
-A symbolic passage connects the stone circle to the chber.
-Circle 3 is one of the most complete monuments remaining at Carrowmore, and is located directly across the street from the visitor centre.
+A symbolic passage, formed from two lines of boulders, connects the stone circle to the chamber.
+Circle 3 is one of the most complete monuments remaining at Carrowmore, and is located directly across the road from the Visitor Centre.

-There are thirty boulders arranged in a circle which measures thirteen meters in diameter.
-Four boulders have disappeared since Petrie's time.
+There are thirty boulders - glacial erratics from the nearby Ox Mountains - arranged in a ring which measures thirteen meters in diameter.
+Four boulders have vanished since Petrie's visit in 1837, leaving a gap on the north-east side of the circle.
 There are two smaller inner circles, measuring 9.7 and 7.5 meters in diameter.
-The monument was dug by Roger Walker, who "found an internment" sometime between 1825 and 1850.
+The monument was dug by Roger Walker, who "found an internment" sometime between 1825 and 1854.

 The view south from Circle 3.